This time, it was easier because I have added 2 new dusting tools to my arsenal of housecleaning gear.

 See how I found the best dusters for cleaning ceiling fans and mini-blinds, and why I think these are 2 of the best dusting tools around.
 (Especially the ceiling fan duster!)…

-In Search Of The Best Duster For Blinds
+In Search Of The Best Duster For Window Blinds

-When was the last time you dusted your mini-blinds?
-I mean REALLY?
+When was the last time you dusted your window blinds?
+I mean REALLY dusted them?

 I always do it right after I move into a new place.
 But then I get lazy.
 Or actually, I just forget about it.

-In case you’re wondering, my method of dusting the mini-blinds In the past was simply to use a regular feather duster.
-I would "close" the blinds, then brush haphazardly all across the surface of the closed blinds.
-Then, I would pull the cord all the way the other way, and dust the other side of the blinds that way.
+In case you’re wondering, my method of dusting the window blinds In the past was simply to use a regular feather duster.
+I would close the blinds, then brush haphazardly all across the surface of the closed blinds.
+Then, I would pull the cord all the way the other way (so the blinds are still closed, but facing the opposite direction), and dust the other side of the blinds that way.

 But now, we’re in a new house and I’m vowing to add “dusting the blinds” to my quarterly deep-cleaning rituals around the house.
 So far so good.
 We’ve been here one month, and I just removed a thin layer of dust from these 2-year old blinds.
 It feels good.